 Guiding Questions

-• What role do nutritional interventions play in preventing age-related diseases and promoting long term wellness
+• What role do nutritional interventions play in preventing age-related diseases and promoting long term wellness?

 • How are biosensors and wearable technologies enabling more precise, personalized health monitoring for longevity?